Acorn, Oakland, California

 Adjacent to Acorn, there are three high-rise buildings known as the City Towers (formally named Apollo Housing) that resemble the high-rises of Chicago and New York City.
 Technically, City Towers (or "The Highrises" as they are known to locals) are a separate community of housing projects however, during the renovation of Acorn in the 1990s, many of the original residents of Acorn were relocated to City Towers.
-As a result, City Towers are often mistaken as being part of the same public housing units as Acorn.
+As a result, City Towers are considered by Acorn residents and the Bay Area as being part of the same public housing units as Acorn.